61131/nginx-http-auth-totp/README.md

 * **default:** -
 * **context:** `http`, `server`, `location`, `limit_except`

 Specifies the file that contains usernames, shared secrets, and optionally, the UNIX start time, time step in seconds, and password truncation length, for time-based one-time password authentication.

-This file should employ the following format:
+This configuration file has the format:

     # comment
     user1:secret1